kent-lopez9/x86-to-C-Interface-Programming-Project/README.md

 **Correctness Validation: PASSED** at all three vector sizes.
 The first 10 elements of `Z` from the C kernel and the assembly kernel match exactly at every size tested.

+**Analysis:**
+It can be seen in the table that the x86-64 assembly kernel was consistently **~2.4–2.6x faster** than the C kernel across all three vector sizes, and the ratio stayed roughly flat rather than shrinking as `n` grew.